SEAWEEDS: Michelle Sui’s Live Score Concert at Project Blank

 Photo credit Kelly Weaver and Robbie Bui.

 When the final reel of a 1922 film disappears, it leaves behind more than a narrative gap.
-It opens the question: what else could the ending have been?
+It raises the question: what else could the ending have been?

+Michelle Sui takes that question seriously.
 Her newest work, Seaweeds — presented as part of Project Blank’s Salty Series program at Bread & Salt — reimagines the lost ending of The Toll of the Sea, the early Technicolor silent film starring Anna May Wong.
-But “reimagining” understates it.
-Sui breaks the missing final scene open, building a hybrid work that refuses the borders of cinema, theater, or concert — and questions how stories are received and reshaped over time.
+Yet “reimagining” feels insufficient.
+Sui uses the missing reel as a point of departure, constructing a hybrid performance that unsettles the boundaries of cinema, theater, and live score while asking who gets to reshape inherited stories.

 Inside the Room at Bread & Salt

-Bread & Salt was already alive with energy when the lights dropped.
-A flutist, pianist, and cellist began with intentionally disjointed, off-center melodies — not chaotic, but carefully fractured.
+Bread & Salt was already humming when the lights dropped.
+A flutist, pianist, and cellist began with fractured, off-center melodies.

-On screen, the film moved through a series of sharp tonal shifts: humorous, melancholic, disorienting, occasionally tender.
+On screen, the film shifted in tone: humorous, melancholic, disorienting, occasionally tender.
 It nodded to The Toll of the Sea through silent-film intertitles, lighting, and framing, but Sui wasn’t reenacting the original.
-She was interrogating the visual vocabulary it left behind.
+Instead, she worked within the film’s visual vocabulary, pressing against its absences.

-The protagonist appeared alternately waiting and wandering between emotional states of being.
-Time and place are blurred.
-Audio clips suggested the 1930s or 40s.
-Visuals gestured toward Paris, Mexico, and places that felt imagined.
-The effect was deliberate dislocation.
+The protagonist drifted between waiting and wandering.
+Time blurred.
+Audio clips suggested the 1930s or ’40s; the imagery gestured toward Paris, Mexico, and places less fixed than imagined.
+The instability felt deliberate.

 Where the Film Ends, Sui Begins

-To understand Seaweeds, you have to return briefly to The Toll of the Sea.
+To understand Seaweeds, it helps to return briefly to The Toll of the Sea.

-Its ending (in the restored version) is a tragedy: Anna May Wong’s character, abandoned by the man she loves after giving up their child, walks into the ocean and dies.
+In its restored ending, Anna May Wong’s character, abandoned by the man she loves after relinquishing their child, walks into the ocean and dies.
+The image has endured as emblematic tragedy.

 “It’s a sad, tragic story where the Asian American protagonist throws herself into the sea and commits suicide in service to this man… We’ve seen that story many times before.
 I wanted to see where we could go if the ending wasn’t based in trauma.”